 Added maple flavoring send these right over the top and are sure to be your new favorite go-to, easy to make, Keto cookie recipe.

-Another great thing about these Keto cookies is they are perfect as part of a Christmas gift basket.
-If you have low carb friends or family, just imagine how thrilled they’ll be to know they get to enjoy these homemade Christmas goodies without all the additional carbs.
+Another great thing about these Keto Christmas cookies is they are perfect as part of a Christmas gift basket.
+If you have low carb friends or family, just imagine how thrilled they'll be to know they get to enjoy these homemade Christmas goodies without all the additional carbs.

-What’s in Keto Maple Pecan Snowball Cookies
+What's in Low Carb Snowball Cookies

 *Exact measurements are listed in the recipe card below.